Richard D. Young: Race for Governor

 He ran for 2008 Democratic primary for Governor of Indiana but dropped out early on in the primary and chose not to endorse a candidate in the primary between architect Jim Schellinger, and winner, former Congresswoman Jill Long Thompson.

-Personal
+Personal life and death

-He and his first wife, the late Elaine Young, had five children.
-He is currently married to Ashira.
+He and his first wife, Elaine Young, had five children.
+After the death of his wife, he married his second wife, Ashira, in 2005.

+Young died at his home on December 27, 2025, at the age of 83.